Melbourne: Top 10 Things to Do

 Street Art Hosier Lane

-No 6 – State Library
+No 6 – Visit the State Library

 We spent some time visiting the enormous State Library, which is surrounded by book themed sculptures.